By Karen Porter

 Whether you’re trying to set goals on the job, such as during your performance appraisal session with your manager, or you’re trying to set career goals, you’ll find help here in The Effective Admin Goal Setting Info Packet:

-***The Effective Admin goal setting info packet includes these popular publications:
+***The Effective Admin goal setting info packet includes these popular publications, which are exclusive to The Effective Admin brand and not sold anywhere else:

 — The Effective Admin Tips Series #5 publication: The Basic Guide to Goal Setting for Administrative Professionals